'We still miss him, still love him': Colten Boushie's family keeps pressing for reforms | CBC News

 RCMP said they've increased recruitment and education efforts within the force.
 They now meet quarterly with Saskatchewan Indigenous leaders.
 Officers consult with the force's Indigenous Policing Services Unit before issuing press releases affecting Indigenous people.

-They also hope to have a "Reconciliation Strategy" competed in the next few months.
+They also hope to have a "Reconciliation Strategy" completed in the next few months.

 RCMP bolster service in rural areas